mssola/conventions/cpp.md

 if (condition)
   statement;

 // No!
-Else statements have to be is the same line as the closing brace. if (condition) {
+Else statements have to be in the same line as the closing brace. if (condition) {
   statement;
 }